matejb6/matejb6.github.io/README.md

 ## Prettier
 * In project root run `npm run prettier:check` to check if files are formatted
 * In project root run `npm run prettier:write` to format files

+## Test
+* In project root run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io)
+* In project root run `npm test:ci` to execute the unit tests in headless mode
+* In project root run `npm test:coverage` to execute the unit tests in headless mode with coverage

 ## Release
 * In project root run `npm version major|minor|patch` to bump version